 Do photographers need Photoshop if they have Lightroom?

 Not always.
 Lightroom handles most photo development and organization.
-Photoshop becomes important for detailed retouching, compositing, product cleanup, and layered edits.
+Photoshop becomes important for detailed retouching, compositing, product cleanup, masking, and layered edits.

 Should photographers consider Creative Cloud Pro?